Common use of Major Damage Clause in Contracts

 Appears in 2 contracts

 Major Damage.
-In the event of a “major” loss or damage, either Seller or Purchaser may terminate this Agreement by written notice to the other party, in which event the Xxxxxxx Exxxxxx Money shall will be returned to Purchaser.
-If neither Seller nor Purchaser elects to terminate this Agreement within ten (10) days after Seller sends Purchaser written notice of the occurrence of major loss or damage, then Seller and Purchaser shall will be deemed to have elected to proceed with Closing, in which event Seller shallwill, at Seller’s option, either (a) perform any necessary repairs, or (b) assign to Purchaser all of Seller’s right, title and interest to any claims and proceeds Seller may have with respect to any casualty insurance policies or condemnation awards relating to the premises portion of the Property in question.
-In the event that Seller elects to perform repairs upon the Property, Seller shall will use reasonable efforts to complete such repairs promptly and the date of Closing shall will be extended for a reasonable period of time not to exceed one hundred twenty (120) days in order to allow for the completion of such repairs.
-If Seller elects to assign a casualty claim to Purchaser, the Purchase Price will be reduced by an amount equal to the deductible amount under Seller’s insurance policy.
-Upon Closing, full risk of loss with respect to the Property shall will pass to Purchaser.
-For purposes of Sections 7.1 and 7.2, “major” loss or damage refers to the following: (i) loss or damage to the Property or any portion thereof such that the cost of repairing or restoring the premises in question to a condition substantially identical to that of the premises in question prior to the event of damage would be, in the certified opinion of a mutually acceptable architect, equal to or greater than ten percent (10%) of the Purchase Price; and (ii) any loss due to a condemnation which permanently and materially impairs the current use of the Property.
+In the event of a “major” condemnation, loss or damage, either Seller or Purchaser may terminate this Agreement with respect to such damaged or condemned Property only by delivering written notice to the other party, in which event the ▇▇▇▇▇▇▇ Money Initial Deposit and the Additional Deposit and the Extension Deposits (if applicable) shall be returned to Purchaser.
+If neither Seller nor Purchaser elects to terminate this Agreement with respect to such damaged or condemned Property within ten (10) business days after Seller sends Purchaser written notice of the occurrence of major loss or damage, then Seller and Purchaser shall be deemed to have elected to proceed with Closing, in which event Seller shall, at Seller’s option, either (a) perform any necessary repairs, or (b) assign to Purchaser all of Seller’s right, title and interest to any claims and proceeds Seller may have with respect to any casualty insurance policies or condemnation awards relating to the premises in question.
+In the event that Seller elects to perform repairs upon such the Property, Seller shall use reasonable efforts to complete such repairs promptly and the date of Closing shall be extended a reasonable time in order to allow for the completion of such repairsrepairs (but in no event more than sixty (60) days).
+If Seller elects to assign a casualty claim to Purchaser, the Purchase Price shall be reduced by an amount equal to the deductible amount of any deductible or self-insured amountunder Seller’s insurance policy.
+Upon Closing, full risk of loss with respect to the Property shall pass to Purchaser.

 Appears in 1 contract

 Major Damage.
-In the event of a "major" loss or damage, either Seller or Purchaser may terminate this Agreement by written notice to the other party, in which event the Xxxxxxx Money Earnxxx Xxxey shall be returned to Purchaser.
-If neither Seller nor Purchaser elects to terminate this Agreement within ten (10) days after Seller sends Purchaser written notice of the occurrence of major loss or damage, then Seller and Purchaser shall be deemed to have elected to proceed with Closing, in which event Seller shall, at Seller’s 's option, either (a) perform any necessary repairs, or (b) assign to Purchaser all of Seller’s 's right, title and interest to any claims and proceeds Seller may have with respect to any casualty insurance policies or condemnation awards relating to the premises in question.
-In the event that Seller elects to perform repairs upon the Property, Seller shall use reasonable efforts to complete such repairs promptly and the date of Closing shall be extended a reasonable time in order to allow for the completion of such repairsrepairs not to exceed sixty (60) days, provided said extension does not cause Purchaser's financing to lapse or the rate of said financing to increase.
-If Seller elects to assign a casualty claim to Purchaser, the Purchase Price shall be reduced by an amount equal to the deductible amount under Seller's insurance policy.
+In the event of a “major” loss or damage, either Seller or Purchaser may terminate this Agreement with respect to such damaged or condemned Property only by delivering written notice to the other party, in which event the ▇▇▇▇▇▇▇ Money shall be returned to Purchaser.
+If neither Seller nor Purchaser elects has not elected to terminate this Agreement with respect to such damaged or condemned Property within ten (10) days after Seller sends has sent Purchaser written notice of the occurrence of major loss or damage, then Seller and Purchaser shall be deemed to have elected to proceed with Closing, in which event Seller shall, at Seller’s option, either (a) perform any necessary repairs, or (b) assign to Purchaser all of Seller’s right, title and interest to any claims and proceeds Seller may have with respect to any casualty insurance policies or condemnation awards relating to the premises in question.
+In the event that If Seller elects to perform repairs upon such the Property, Seller shall use reasonable efforts to complete such repairs promptly and the date of Closing Date shall be extended a reasonable time in order to allow for the completion of such repairs.
+If Seller elects to assign a casualty claim to Purchaser, the Purchase Price shall be reduced by an amount equal to the deductible amount of any deductible or self-insured amountunder Seller’s insurance policy(ies).
 Upon Closing, full risk of loss with respect to the Property shall pass to Purchaser.
-For purposes of Sections 7.1 and 7.2, “major” loss or damage refers to the following: (i) loss or damage to the Property or any portion thereof such that the cost of repairing or restoring the premises in question to a condition substantially identical to that of the premises in question prior to the event of damage would be, in the certified opinion of a mutually acceptable architect, equal to or greater than ten percent (10%) of the Purchase Price; and (ii) any loss due to a condemnation which permanently and materially impairs the current use of the Property.

 Appears in 1 contract